Easy Baked Ribs are, you guessed it…easy! Simple enough for anyone to prepare at home, even if you don’t have a grill or smoker.

 - slab of baby back ribs (could use spare ribs), 2-2-1/2lbs total

 - 2 teaspoons salt

 - 1/2 teaspoon cumin

 - 1/4 teaspoon cayenne pepper

 - Mix spices together in a small bowl then rub into both sides of the ribs, wrap in saran wrap, and then refrigerate for at least 2 hours or up to overnight.

 - Preheat oven to 250 degrees then line a baking sheet with foil and spray with nonstick spray.
-Place ribs on top then cover tightly with more foil and bake for 3-1/2 hours.
-Remove foil, drain any excess liquid from the pan, and then brush BBQ sauce on top and bake for 30 more minutes, or until top is slightly caramelized.
+Place ribs on top then cover tightly with more foil and bake for 3-1/2 hours (add more time if your ribs are larger then 2-1/2lbs.)
+Remove foil, drain any excess liquid from the pan, then brush BBQ sauce on top and bake for 30 more minutes, or until top is slightly caramelized.
+Slice then serve.

 I served my ribs with my Mom’s Classic Potato Salad.
 Seriously, a match made in Heaven.
 You must give both of these recipes a try!